 What we know about the man arrested in connection with the Idaho quadruple murders

 More than six weeks after four college students were slain in an off-campus home in Moscow, Idaho, police have arrested a suspect, Bryan Christopher Kohberger, in connection with the murders.
-The 28-year-old was arrested on a fugitive from justice warrant, Pennsylvania State Police announced Friday.
+The 28-year-old was arrested on a fugitive from justice warrant in Pennsylvania, police announced Friday, Dec.
+30.

-Police said they were assisting the Moscow police department, the Idaho State Police, and the Federal Bureau of Investigation in the apprehension.
+Pennsylvania State Police said they assisted the Moscow police department, the Idaho State Police, and the Federal Bureau of Investigation in the apprehension.
 A law enforcement source told CBS News Kohberger was arrested at his parents' home in Albrightsville, Pennsylvania.

+Kohberger is facing four counts of first-degree murder and felony burglary, Latah County, Idaho, prosecutor Bill Thompson said during a Friday news conference.

-Monroe County Chief Public Defender Jason LaBar, who is representing Kohberger for his extradition hearing in Pennsylvania, told CBS News that police said they had knocked on the Kohbergers' door around 3 a.m.
+Monroe County chief public defender Jason LaBar, who is representing Kohberger for his extradition hearing in Pennsylvania, told CBS News that police said they knocked on the Kohbergers' door around 3 a.m.
 Friday and both the parents and the suspect were "very cooperative."

-Kohberger appeared in front of a Pennsylvania judge on Friday and was remanded without bond to Monroe County Correctional Facility, where he is awaiting extradition to Idaho, police said.
+Kohberger is being held without bond in Monroe County Correctional Facility, where he is awaiting extradition to Idaho.
 His lawyer said Kohberger would not fight the plan to extradite him to Idaho to face the charges.

-Kohberger is facing four counts of first-degree murder and felony burglary, Latah County prosecutor Bill Thompson said during a Friday news conference.
+Kohberger is set to appear before a judge on Tuesday, Jan.
+3, LaBar said, and is expected to sign off on relevant paperwork in court in lieu of an extradition hearing.

+Kohberger could be in Idaho as little as 72 hours later, he added.
+"Because of obviously the attention of this case, I assume Idaho is prepared and ready to transport him back already," LaBar said, noting that he anticipates "it's going to happen pretty quickly," even though legal procedure technically allows a 10-day waiting period.

+So far, few details are publicly known about Kohberger's alleged actions the night of the brutal killings of four University of Idaho students last November.

 Who is Bryan Kohberger?